bluerobotics/navigator-web-assistant/README.md

-# Navigator Assistant
+# Navigator WebAssistant

-Navigator Assistant is a webserver that interfaces with navigator-rs, the Rust navigator library.
+Navigator WebAssistant is a webserver that interfaces with navigator-rs, the Rust navigator library.
 With this application, users can run a server locally and control navigator from web interfaces (Websocket and RestAPI).

-Navigator Assistant is available at BlueOS extensions, try it:
+Navigator WebAssistant is available at BlueOS extensions, try it:
 ```
 blueos.local/tools/extensions-manager
 ```
-And add Navigator Assistant Extension.
+And add Navigator WebAssistant Extension.
 Or manually install from source from this [instructions].

 You can also use the Jupyter extension to try some fast python and websocket applications.

 [instructions]: https://github.com/RaulTrombin/blueos-navigator-assitant
 ## Instructions

-To use navigator assistant simply execute:
+To use Navigator WebAssistant simply execute:
 ```
-./navigator-assistant
+./navigator-webassistant
 ```

 To disable navigator monitor:

 ```
-./navigator-assistant --monitor-rate 0
+./navigator-webassistant --monitor-rate 0
 ```

 To enable datalogger service with default values:
 ```
-./navigator-assistant --datalogger-rate 1
+./navigator-webassistant --datalogger-rate 1
 ```

 To change datalogger service values:
 ```
-./navigator-assistant --datalogger-rate 0.0017 --datalogger-directory ./ --datalogger-filename data.csv
+./navigator-webassistant --datalogger-rate 0.0017 --datalogger-directory ./ --datalogger-filename data.csv
 ```

 To change navigator monitor's refresh rate:

 ```
-./navigator-assistant --monitor-rate 10
+./navigator-webassistant --monitor-rate 10
 ```

 *The rate values use Hz.